TACC/Core-Portal-Deployment-Lifecycle-Procedures/pages/how-to-contribute.md

-# CPDP: How to Contribute
+# CPLDP: How to Contribute

 [Return to Index](../index.md)